All About Hearing Aid Specialists

 - Read current literature, talk with colleagues, and participate in professional organizations or conferences to keep abreast of developments in audiology.

-When polled, Hearing Aid Specialists say the following skills are most frequently used in their jobs:
+These are the skills Hearing Aid Specialists say are the most useful in their careers:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Service Orientation: Actively looking for ways to help people.

 Instructing: Teaching others how to do something.

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

 Speaking: Talking to others to convey information effectively.